lonelyBiscuit77/wirWollnSaufn/README.md

 You can quit the running of the script with ```Ctrl + z```

 The site refreshes every couple seconds and automatically detects the correct booking button depending on your age (whether you're above or below 26).
-If this fail you can are still able to manually click the buttons.
+If this fails you are still able to manually click the buttons.
 The rest should fill automatically.
 You will be brought to the final booking page where you have to **MANUALLY** click the final conformation button **kostenpflichtig buchen**.
 This button is not pressed automatically.